The Best Budget Decorating Ideas (Smart Trend Choices): Part 4 of 4

 4. KITCHEN ISLAND OR BATHROOM VANITY

-Kitchen islands and bathroom vanities painted wild and wonderful colours are SUPER trendy right now.
+Kitchen islands and bathroom vanities painted wild and wonderful colors are a great way to add ‘today’s trendy paint colors’ to your home.
 And while they aren’t projects for the faint o’ heart, they are manageable even if you have to hire someone to do it professionally.

 Benjamin Moore Kingsport Gray painted vanity with Travertine 180fx Silver countertop and raised vessel sink by Kylie M Interiors